top of page

 Education

-Rebecca Blanton attended the University of California, Davis for a B.A. in Psychology.
-She holds an Ph.D.(abd) from the City University of New York, Graduate Center in Political Psychology.
-Her dissertation focused on multicultural education and civic identity development and is titled "Educating Americans: Multicultural Education and Identity."
-Additionally, she completed a certificate in Policial Psychology from the International Society of Political Psychologists hosted at the Ohio State University.
+Auntie Vice attended the University of California, Davis for a B.A. in Psychology.
+They hold an Ph.D.(abd) from the City University of New York, Graduate Center in Political Psychology.
+Their dissertation focused on multicultural education and civic identity development and is titled "Educating Americans: Multicultural Education and Identity."
+Additionally, they completed a certificate in Policial Psychology from the International Society of Political Psychologists hosted at the Ohio State University.

 Employment